AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/general/functions-in-the-editor/forward-to-a-friend-link-in-emails.md

    >
    >Remember to approve the template draft to apply the changes.

    Now all emails that use that template will have the 'Forward to Friend' link.
-When the email recipient clicks it, they will be taken to a web version of the email with the ‘Forward to a Friend’ box:
+When the email recipient clicks it, they will be taken to a web version of the email with the ‘[!UICONTROL Forward to a Friend]’ box:

    ![](assets/f2afbox.png)